CrypticPoet/off-grid-energy-design/Final_Report.md

 ### Technical Requirements

-Various technical apparatus and tools required to acheive our goal are:
+Various technical apparatus and tools required to achieve our goal are:

 1. **Solar Panels**: An assembly of photo-voltaic cells mounted and connected to each other used to harness solar energy and convert it into electrical energy.
 The electricity produced by solar panels is DC in nature.
 Some factors characteristic of a good solar panel are low price, high efficiency, low-temperature coefficient.